viamrobotics/docs/docs/get-started/quickstarts/detect-people.md

 ## Requirements

-- A computer: a development machine like your laptop and optionally a single-board computer like the Raspberry Pi
+- A computer: a development machine such as your laptop and optionally a single-board computer such as the Raspberry Pi
 - A webcam: this could be the webcam on your laptop or any other webcam you can connect to your computer
 - An account on the [Viam app](https://app.viam.com)